Home

 Cage pedals are another popular type of mountain bike pedals.
 These are pedals that are just like a square cage.
 They have a space for your foot to slide into, and that is how the foot stays stable in them.

-Next to clip less pedals, these are less popular pedals and more commonly used by mountain biking novices and beginners.
 They are not as efficient as clipless, but more so than platform.
 They don’t have the same stability offered by the clip less pedals.

 Some also use a strap that goes across the foot that is similar to cages.